 Attend The Primary Perspective: Bridging Gaps in Male Urologic and Cardiovascular Health, a free CME-certified lunch symposium to be held October 22, 2014, in Washington, DC in conjunction with AAFP 2014.
 Culley C. Carson III, MD, and Martin M. Miner, MD, will examine strategies to improve the concomitant management of ED, BPH/LUTS, hypogonadism, and CVD with PDE5 inhibitor therapy and testosterone therapy, focusing on how the management of these conditions may improve cardiometabolic parameters and overall health.
-This symposium is eligible for a maximum of 1.5 AMA PRA Category 1 Credit(s)™ and for 1.25 AAFP Prescribed credit(s).
+This symposium is approved for a maximum of 1.25 AMA PRA Category 1 Credit(s)™ and for 1.25 AAFP Prescribed credit(s).

 Case Report Podcast

 Mohit Khera, MD, MBA, MPH, reviews a challenging case from his clinical practice involving a soldier and his partner who had been critically injured in combat.
 Discussion includes her desire to restart sexual activity after a period of abstinence, and the effect of treatment for erectile dysfunction and hypogonadism following prostatectomy on her self-esteem and their (intimate) relationship and intimacy.
 This educational activity is eligible for a maximum of 0.25 AMA PRA Category 1 Credit(s)™ through September 16, 2015.